bcgov/bcgov-plugin-cleanbc/README.md

 - `qs`: a shorthand querySelect which returns the first element matching the given CSS selector within the given parent element
 - `qsa`: a shorthand querySelectAll that returns an actual array of all elements matching the given CSS selector within the given parent element
 - `createElement`: a better version of document.createElement that allows for creating an HTML element and passing in an object of attributes
-- `addGlobalEventListener`: a utility function that attaches an event listener to the given parent element and triggers the callback function only if the event target matches the given selector
+- `addGlobalEventListenerPlugin`: a utility function that attaches an event listener to the given parent element and triggers the callback function only if the event target matches the given selector
 - `findParentElementByClass`: finds the closest ancestor element with the specified class name from the given element